naggie/megafilter/README.md

 Get the current article (good for first load) returns `article` and `pending` count.

 > `DELETE /:id`
 Discard an article from the queue.
-Returns `pending` count.

 > `GET /publish/:id`
 Publish an article by ID from the queue (removing it).
-Returns `pending` count.

 > `GET /articles/:count`
 Given a `count` as parameter, return published articles.
 0 Means all articles, unspecified  means 30.